 All disbursements of parish funds should have adequate documentation to support the transaction.
 Examples of adequate disbursement documentation include original vendor invoices; charge card statements with ALL charge tickets attached; or a request for reimbursement of expenses with invoices or receipts attached to substantiate the request.
 Whenever a credit card is used, all charge tickets (receipts) must be included with the statement to document the expense.
 Vendors should not be paid directly from a monthly statement without copies of ALL applicable invoices included.
 Online orders should include a printout of the invoice or order confirmation page (if no invoice is available).
 These receipts should include a note on them mentioning the business purpose of the disbursement and others in attendance.
-In the instances where no document the circumstances for a disbursement.
+In the instances where no documentation is available, the parish should use a "disbursement request" form to document the circumstances for a disbursement.
 This form should be used as a last resort and every attempt should be made to obtain vendor documentation, especially for larger purchases.
 A sample disbursement request form follows below.
 You may use it as-is or modify it to suit your parish needs.